kirscht/securing-source-code/README.md

 <h4>Secrets, Tokens, & Data Leakage:</h4>

     - Developers may inadvertently upload sensitive or confidential information to public repositories.
     - Attackers monitor repositories to find exposed credentials, proprietary algorithms, or business logic.
+The include ssh keys, DevOps secrets, tokens, application administrator passwords, BIOS & firmware passwords, IOT device passwords, network & server device passwords, application 2 application credentials, service credentials
     - Data leakage can lead to targeted attacks, spear phishing campaigns, or unauthorized access.
+    - Confidential or proprietary information about applications and services can be leaked through comments and other embeded code

 <h4>Malicious Code Injection:</h4>

     - Public repositories can contain malicious code injected by attackers.
-    - Developers may unknowingly introduce vulnerabilities by using code from untrusted sources.
+    - Developers may unknowingly introduce vulnerabilities by using or copying code from untrusted sources.
     - Regular security audits and code reviews are crucial to identify and address such issues.
+    - Backdoors allowing persistent access

 <h4>Insecure Dependencies:</h4>

     - Open-source libraries and dependencies used in repositories may have security vulnerabilities.
-    -  **Supply Chain Attacks**: Attackers may compromise the supply chain of libraries, injecting malicious code into the dependencies you rely on.
+    - Supply Chain Attacks: Attackers may compromise the supply chain of libraries, injecting malicious code into the dependencies you rely on.
     - Developers should regularly update dependencies and monitor for security advisories.
     - Automated tools like Dependabot can help manage dependency security1.